mrOttoW/vite-wordpress-php/README.md

 When using the <a href="https://github.com/mrOttoW/vite-wordpress">vite-wordpress</a> ViteJS plugin, if files have been built using `vite build`, are enqueued and the development server is running via the `vite` command:

-1. DevServer automatically detects all enqueued scripts & templates from the project through hooks, using the `base`, `srcDir`, and `outDir` settings from the vite plugin.
+1. DevServer automatically detects all enqueued scripts & templates from the project through hooks & `vite-wordpress` server configurations.
 2. It resolves scripts to source files served by the development server.
 3. It resolves templates to source files from the `srcDir` folder.
 4. It updates script tags from the project to use as modules and injects Vite's client to enable HMR (Hot Module Replacement).